In this section

 To claim a refund of the duties and taxes imposed under the Excise Tax Act, you must submit a completed Form B2, Canada Customs – Adjustment Request, for all official paraphernalia that is exported under CBSA supervision.
 Memorandum D6-2-3, Refund of Duties, outlines the legislation and explains the policy and procedures for the refund of duties on imported goods.

-Event goods being shipped by a bonded carrier will be processed at the port of entry, moved to in-land destinations (as stated on a Form A8A(B) , Cargo Control Document) and processed by the CBSA at the inland port or they will be moved directly to the event site if the event has IECSP “border to show” approval authorizing on-site service.
+Event goods being shipped by a bonded carrier can be reported at the first port of arrival (FPOA), and moved to an in-land destination (as stated on a Form A8A(B), In Bond Cargo Control Document) and processed by the CBSA at the inland port.
+The goods may also be moved directly to the event site if the event has International Events and Conferences Services Program (IECSP) "border to show" approval authorizing on-site/off-site CBSA service.

 For more information:

-On-site service allows bonded carrier shipments to move directly to the show site once the goods are declared on entry.
-This pre-approval procedure expedites border crossings, allows for faster set up at the event site and provides on-site expertise and problem resolution.
+On-site/off-site service allows bonded carrier shipments to move directly to the show site once the goods are reported on entry.
+This pre-approval procedure expedites border crossings, allows for faster set up at the event site and can provide on-site expertise and problem resolution.

-For more information: Memorandum D7-4-1, Duty Deferral Program
+For more information: Memorandum D7-4-1, Duties Relief Program

-All event goods being shipped by a common carrier (in all modes of transport) must be presented to the CBSA with a Form A8A(B), Cargo Control Document.
+All event goods being shipped by a common carrier (in all modes of transport) must be presented to the CBSA with a Form A8A(B), In Bond Cargo Control Document.

-A common carrier that ships display goods to a recognized event with on-site clearance privileges may be eligible for a one-trip authorization to transport the goods inland to the event site.
-The one-trip authorization requires a refundable security deposit and a completed Form E370), Application to Transact Bonded Carrier and Forwarding Operations.
+A common carrier that ships display goods to a recognized event with on-site/off-site clearance privileges may be eligible for a one-trip authorization to transport the goods inland to the event site.
+The one-trip authorization requires a refundable security deposit and a completed Form E370), Application to Transact Bonded Air or Rail Carrier Operations With the Canada Border Services Agency.

-For more information on single-trip authorizations and guidelines on in-bond movement of goods: Memorandum D3-4-2, Highway Cargo – Import Movements
+For more information on single-trip authorizations and guidelines on in-bond movement of goods: Memorandum D3-4-2, Highway Pre-arrival and Reporting Requirements (Paragraphs 15-22) and Memorandum D1-7-1, Posting Security for Transacting Bonded Operations.

 Depending on the risk associated with the goods, the shipment may be documented on a Form E29B, Temporary Admission Permit.
-A refundable security deposit paid in cash, by certified cheque or by a bond in an amount equal to the customs duties and taxes payable on the goods is also required.
+A refundable security deposit is required and can be paid in cash, by certified cheque or money order or by a bond in an amount equal to the customs duties and taxes payable on the goods.
+The deposit cannot be less than $1,000.00.

 Tourists, visitors and temporary residents such as students or individuals with valid work permits can temporarily import a motor vehicle into Canada provided the vehicle is exported within three years.